caixin-geo/caixin-geo.github.io/_pages/about.md

 I am a senior undergrad majoring in **HCI** and **Serious Game Design** at Shanghai JiaoTong University.
 I am very fortunate to be advised by [Prof.Gu](https://designschool.sjtu.edu.cn/teacher/31104c124abec4f853ad19c8530ab586/professor/detail/5ec6b6d1c4b4b304afeb5737) and [A.P.Liu](https://designschool.sjtu.edu.cn/teacher/31104c124abec4f853ad19c8530ab586/viceprofessor/detail/5ecf73a0ead9bc12b4a46df7) of [Interaction Design Institute](https://designschool.sjtu.edu.cn/research/institution/detail/650aae90614c35f70ea1c698).

-You can have a quick overview of me through this website or downloading my <a href="../files/CV/CV-Xin%20CAI.pdf" target="_blank">CV</a>.
+You can have a quick overview of me through this website or downloading my <a href="../files/CV/CV-Xin CAI.pdf" target="_blank">CV</a>.

 If you are interested in any aspect of me, I would love to chat and collaborate, please email me at <caixin98in@163.com>